 The published figures represents Tesco’s carbon footprint in our full financial year 2017/2018.
 This year, this includes 52 weeks, from 26th February 2017 to 24th February 2018 inclusive.

 We have calculated our carbon footprint according to the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) Greenhouse Gas (GHG) Protocol, which is the internationally recognised standard for corporate carbon reporting.

-This breaks down emissions into three categories for reporting – Scope 1, 2 (mandatory) and 3 (optional).
+This breaks down emissions into four categories for reporting – Scope 1, 2 (mandatory), 3 (optional), and outside of scopes.

 - Scope 1 – These are the direct GHG emissions that originate from assets that Tesco owns or controls.
 For example, these include emissions from gas and other fuel consumption in our stores, distribution centres and offices globally.
 We also include emissions from fuel consumption in Tesco owned and leased vehicles transporting the products that we sell.
 As well as energy, we also include emissions from refrigerant gas leakage from systems in our stores or our vehicles.